-Then, use the upload section to upload your video into the editor.
-You can choose the video from your phone/computer, drag and drop the file onto the purple button, or paste a link to the video if it’s already online.
-In my example, I paste a link to a YouTube video and import the video from there.
+Now, upload your video into the editor.
+You can choose the video from your phone/computer, drag and drop the file into the Studio window, or paste a link to the video if you found it online.
+In my example, I'm pasting a link to a YouTube video and importing the video from there.

 Step 2: Resize to square

 Once the editor loads, you'll see your video on the canvas.
 Under "Output Size" in the upper right corner, select 1:1 to make your project a square.
 Select your video, click "Lock Ratio" in the righthand toolbar, and drag the video to position it where you want on the canvas.